dmuth/pa-furry.org/README.md

 - `http-sever`
 - [http://127.0.0.1:8080/](http://127.0.0.1:8080/)
 - `./go.sh` - If you're me, this will sync the current directory to the AWS S3 bucket hosting the website.
 If you're not me, don't do this. :-)
+   - If you're me, you also may need to invalidate the cache in CloudFront.

 ## Who built this? / Contact